Ways to represent a quadratic function

 Step-by-Step Solution

-• Step 3: Perform the substitution
+• Step 3: Substitute the given values into this formula.

 Now, let's work through each step: